-We expect to be able to respond to submissions in 3–4 months, depending on the size of our reading staff.
+Stories submitted for the September 1 deadline will be responded to in fall 2018.
 However, if your work is being held for further consideration, we may contact you to let you know.

-Staff members are disqualified from submitting their work for publication, so if you plan to apply for a staff position, please do not submit a story until after you hear from us about the position.
+Staff members are disqualified from submitting their work for publication, so if you have applied for a staff position, please do not submit a story until after you hear from us about the position.

 For any submission-related questions, feel free to email the editors at foreshadowYA@gmail.com.

 We only publish young adult (YA) fiction.
 We want short stories about being a teenager, told from in the moment of being a teenager, aimed at teens and YA readers.
 (Which means, for example, that we’re not interested in nostalgic stories about being a teenager in the 1990s told from the lens of a forty-year-old adult!)

 We don’t accept middle-grade short stories or children’s fiction.

 This should be a young adult story, and there is plenty of sex and cursing to be found in that publishing category.
 Please send us the story the way you feel it needs to be written, and if we are interested in accepting and find that something needs to be dialed back we will be in touch to see how you feel about such edits.
 (Please note: We are not interested in erotica.)

 We are open to all genres as long as the story is YA.
 Genres of interest include contemporary realistic, mystery, fantasy, horror, paranormal, magical realism, slipstream, speculative, historical, science fiction, thriller, romance, etc. To have a sense of our tastes: We are particularly struck by strong voices, inventive storytelling, and beautiful writing.
 Both literary and commercial stories are welcome.

 We accept stories in verse so long as they meet our word count guidelines, but we do not accept poetry or nonfiction.